Michelk-byte/HospiApp/README.md

 # Special Feature

 Patients can take a picture of a medication and will receive a glimpse about the description.
 However, this project is just a proof of concept, we would be glad if some young talented programmers contribute to it.

 <p align="center">
   <img src="project_images/5.jpeg" width="230" height="450" title="hover text">
   <img src="project_images/6.jpeg" width="230" height="450" alt="accessibility text">
 </p>

+We applied Convolutional Neural Network for image classifaction, for more references check the CNN folder in the backend repo.
+Data is not confidential, and can be populated to expand the categories classified by the model.